MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/debug-on-emulator.md

 The emulator may be left running: it is not necessary to shut it down and wait for it to restart each time the app is launched.
-The first time a Xamarin.Android app is run in the emulator, the Xamarin.Android shared runtime for the targetted API level is installed, followed by the application.
+The first time a Xamarin.Android app is run in the emulator, the Xamarin.Android shared runtime for the targeted API level is installed, followed by the application.
 The runtime installation may take a few moments, so please be patient.
 Installation of the runtime takes place only when the first Xamarin.Android app is deployed to the emulator &ndash;